 - Substantiate the financial records of each purchase, including the:

 - Associated costs of the purchase.
 Your tax pro can help identify all qualifying property.

 - The Section 179 deduction is calculated and claimed on Form 4562, Depreciation and Amortization.

 - Get help!
-Consult a Block Advisors small business certified tax pro to help you complete your business tax return with the Section 179 election.
+Consult a Block Advisors certified small business tax pro to help you complete your small business tax return with the Section 179 election.

 Get help with small business taxes